zveric/Computer-Science-Notes/README.md

-This is a GIT repo for my ALEvel Computer Science work
+This is a GIT repo for my A Level Computer Science work